sdiehl/subpy/README.md

 ```

 Matching the feature codes with the keys in the dictionary we see
-the information this is telling us:
+the information this is telling us that in the ``io`` module in
+the standard library:

 * A *delete* is used on line 98.
 * A *class* is used on line 78, 81, 84, and 87.